jxcv0/Ayanami/README.md

 This implimentation is specifically designed for the ftx exchange using the FIX API and eventually tuned for a specific host machine.

-The purpose of this project is to serve as a learning tool for C++ and low-level architechture.
+The purpose of this project is to serve as a learning tool for C++.

 ## Status
-This project is currently in the "make it work" stage.
-Once functional, it will transition to the "make it pretty" stage.
+non-functional